git-things-done/template/README.md

 The beauty of Git Things Done is the *ecosystem*.
 Anyone can create actions so you can customize it to exactly what you need.

+Fundamentally GitTD is based on the principle of *pulling forward previous data as copies*.
+You always have a fresh copy, thus you have history and edits are both non-destructive and *progressive*.

 We provide the following:

 * A [powerful templating system][the porter] for creating daily entries